On-Page SEO Services

 Schema is a type of microdata that can be inserted into your website to make it easier for the search engine to interpret the information included in your on-page content.
 Although including schema into your website won’t automatically improve your search engine ranking, it will help with greater visibility of your content.

-AMP (accelerated mobile pages) also needs to be considered in your on-page SEO strategy.
+AMP (accelerated mobile pages) also needs to be considered in your on site SEO strategy.
 AMP is open source coding structure designed to make websites open more quickly on mobile devices and use less data.
 By optimising the speed that your website can load onto a mobile, you’re impacting on your SEO as customers will get a positive impression which leads to more engagement and clicks.